Use Symbols to turn any element and its child element into a reusable component.

 To create an override field:

-You can also create an override field while editing the master symbol directly from the settings panel and connect those fields to elements within a symbol.
+You can also create an override field while editing the main symbol directly from the settings panel and connect those fields to elements within a symbol.

 If you’re creating a symbol that will have the exact same content in each instance (like nav bars, footers, and some forms) you don’t need to create override fields for that symbol.